 The programme supports the professional development of HEI staff.
-Any member of staff, whether academic or professional services, employed by the University of Edinburgh may apply for this funding.
+Any member of staff, whether academic or professional services, with a contract of employment at the University of Edinburgh may apply for this funding.
 Training events abroad may be in the form of:

 - Job shadowing or observation